jkomoros/boardgame/server/static/src/ARCHITECTURE.md

 which fundamentally relies on `transitionend` events.
 During the animation state, each boardgame-component fires a `will-animate` event as soon as it realizes that it will animate, because either its external or internal transforms will change.
-It does this by calling _startingAnimation, which handles the logic of keeping track of how many `transitionend` the component expects before all of its animations are done.
-Because sometimes the transform is set multiple times by multiple property sets, _startingAnimation takes an element and property name that we expect to animate, so we can make sure to only count as many animations as we will actually receive `transtiionend`s later (and ignore anything that's not a `transform` or `opacity`, as those are never semantic).
+It does this by calling _expectTransitionEnd, which handles the logic of keeping track of how many `transitionend` the component expects before all of its animations are done.
+Because sometimes the transform is set multiple times by multiple property sets, _expectTransitionEnd takes an element and property name that we expect to animate, so we can make sure to only count as many animations as we will actually receive `transtiionend`s later (and ignore anything that's not a `transform` or `opacity`, as those are never semantic, as well as anything that this.willNotAnimate tells us won't animate, for example because this.noAnimate is true).
 (That deduping logic is reset at the beginning of each new animation pass when _resetAnimating is called by animation coordinator).

 The components are also responsible for firing `animation-done` when all of their aniamtions are done.
 We do this by watching for `transitionend` events coming up from within, calling _animationEnded.
-We wait until we get as many `transitionend` events as we expected base don _startingAnimation, and when that's true, we fire `animation-done`.
+We wait until we get as many `transitionend` events as we expected base don _expectTransitionEnd, and when that's true, we fire `animation-done`.

 `boardgame-render-game` listens for `will-animate` events, and then keeps